 There are two versions, because I started off religiously using Google Sheets or Excel, but more recently I’ve made the switch to Notion.

-Both templates include guidance on how to use it, with examples to help you get started (there’s nothing worse than a blank template).
 They’re comprehensive, but fully editable so you can take what you need and leave the rest behind.
 There’s also a simplified calendar / roadmap view for each, which I find makes stakeholder comms much, much easier.

 How to use.
 At the top of the Notion page you’ll find instructions and guidance on how to use the template and make your own content calendar.